 Link's Awakening had the reveal that the world may all be a dream, and not even YOUR dream, at that, complete with what's more or less a Downer Ending.
 You're not expecting something like that on the GAME BOY, of all consoles.

-The house in Condemned.
+The house of SKX.
 It could very well have been your house after all.

 Also the Murderous Mannequins in the department store level.
 A disturbing number of lunatics have taken to adhering bits of plastic to their bodies and dressing up as the mannequins in the displays, waiting in very similar poses to the real mannequins to hop off and kill you.
 They have a slightly different pose from the real ones that can clue you in to their real appearence, but many players never know that it was a fake until they're getting beaten, they go up to every mannequin and whack it with a pipe, or they turn around and find that the mannequin that used to be behind them has disappeared....